tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 	// started.
 	StartedAt *metav1.Time `json:"startedAt,omitempty"`

+	// LastUpdated is the observed time when State transitioned last.
+	LastUpdated *metav1.Time `json:"lastUpdated,omitempty"`

 	// State describes the current state of the workflow.
 For the workflow to enter the
 	// WorkflowStateSucceeded state all actions must be in ActionStateSucceeded.
 The Workflow will
 	// enter a WorkflowStateFailed if 1 or more Actions fails.